taih304/Linux-Shell/Physical layer/README.md

 * ``uname -m``: Machine hardware name, e.g ``x86_64``
 * ``sudo lshw``: list system hardware information
 * ``xinput``: list all available input devices
-# Virtual memory
-User space applications are not allowed to access peripheral registers, storage media or even RAM memory directly.
-Instead, the hardware is accessed via  kernel drivers, and RAM memory is managed by the memory management unit (MMU), with user space applications operating on **virtual addresses**.

-**Virtual memory** is a section of volatile memory created temporarily on the storage drive.
-It is created when a computer is running many processes at once and RAM is running low.

-The OS’s process abstraction provides each process with a virtual memory space so address of a variable inside a process is virtual address.

-Because processes operate within their own virtual address spaces, operating systems must make an important distinction between two types of memory addresses.
-Virtual addresses refer to storage locations in a process’s virtual address space, and physical addresses refer to storage locations in physical memory (RAM).

-Swapping is the process the OS uses to move data between RAM and virtual memory.
-The OS moves data from processes that are not immediately needed out of the RAM and stores them in virtual memory.
-It copies the data back into RAM when the process is needed again.
-Using virtual memory slows the computer down because copying to a hard disk takes much longer than reading and writing RAM.

 # Virtual machine
 **Virtualization** is a form of resource optimization that allows multiple systems to run on the same hardware.
 These system are called virtual machines.